karldreher/wheel-of-misfortune/README.md

 You can also use [general\_incidents.jsonnet](incidents/general_incidents.jsonnet.sample) as an example, in case you want to generate your incident scenarios using [Jsonnet](https://jsonnet.org/).

 ### Ink
 [Ink](https://github.com/inkle/ink) is a scripting language for writing interactive narrative stories.
 It enables us to write interactive incident response narratives for team or individual trainings.
 You can use [Inky](https://github.com/inkle/inky) to write an interactive narrative for an incident and then export the story as JSON.
 Then, you can store the story file inside the [incidents/](incidents/) folder and associate the Ink story file with an Incident scenario using the **inkstory** key.
-You can read an example incident narrative [here](https://github.com/dastergon/wheel-of-misfortune/tree/master/incidents/redis-story.json).

 ### Role Playing
 #### Game Master